ritaleite03/FEUP-MEIC-CPM/project_1/README.md

     -   Stores the user's product list locally in a database.
     -   Stores the user's vouchers locally in a database.
     -   Stores the user's discount locally in a database.
-    -   Stores the user's transactions locally in a database. // TODO
+    -   Stores the user's transactions locally in a database.

 -   **Profile**